arthurperton/statamic-wordpress-users/README.md

 * Import your WordPress users into Statamic
 * Users can log in with their original passwords right away
 * Optionally map roles to Statamic roles and groups
-* Full passwords conversion on first login
+* Automatic password conversion on first login
 * The addon can be safely uninstalled after all users have logged in once

 ## Documentation